Skip to content

 Electronic Components

-The following is a list of CMOS chips and other integrated circuits for sound creation and processing.
-This list will be constantly extended during the seminar.
-It outlines for each chip its main applications and gives a short explanation.
-Pinout, functional diagram, truth tables and some basic example circuits are also shown.
-However, the overview is not completed with these examples and the main approach is to find variations, modifications or new creative combinations for experimental sound and music.
-Please refer to the manufacturer's technical data sheet for more detailed information.
+The following is a list of CMOS chips and other integrated circuits used for sound creation and processing.
+This list will be continuously expanded throughout the seminar.
+Each chip’s primary applications are outlined, along with a brief explanation.
+Pinouts, functional diagrams, truth tables, and basic example circuits are also provided.
+However, these examples do not represent a comprehensive guide.
+The main objective is to explore variations, modifications, and new creative combinations for experimental sound and music.
+For detailed specifications, please refer to the manufacturer’s datasheet.

 Numerical Index